Unknown6656/MCPU-Core/interface-concept.md

     // This should call 'reset()' before the actual load. public abstract boolean load(string code);

+    // the method which handles the instruction execution.
+    // Calls 'stop()' if the Processor has no more instructions to execute public abstract void executeNextInstruction();

 ----------------------------- METHODS -----------------------------

+    // <inherits parent constructor>

     // starts the processor
     public final void start()